aelm-nv/Aggregation-Browser-App/README.md

 Dimer Browser is a browser-based workbench for systematically constructing, inspecting, and exporting molecular dimer geometries.
 It accepts XYZ structures, establishes a reproducible coordinate frame, and samples user-defined translations and rotations while rejecting geometries with excessive intermonomer overlap.

-The screenshots below follow the two main visual checks in the workflow: first establish the monomer coordinate frame, then inspect the generated dimer and its intermolecular contact.
+There are two main visual checks in the workflow: first establish the monomer coordinate frame, then inspect the generated dimer and its intermolecular contact.

 ## Scientific philosophy